Nitesh-mint/FrontEnd-Development-FreeCodeCamp-/readme.md

 const result = (() => {
 	return 50;
 })();
-// it gives output without instantly
+// it gives output without calling it but instantly
 ```

 ## Day 4